Miracle Workers (2019 TV series): Release

 On December 4, 2018, TBS announced that the series would premiere on February 12, 2019.
+On January 26, 2019, the series held a screening of the pilot episode during the 2019 Sundance Film Festival.
+Those in attendance included Daniel Radcliffe, Geraldine Viswanathan, Karan Soni, and Simon Rich.
 On February 8, 2019, TBS released the first episode of the series on its official YouTube channel.
 In Australia, the series has same day release on the streaming service Stan as a Stan Exclusive.

-Marketing

-On December 5, 2018, TBS released a teaser trailer for the series.
-On December 19, 2018, the official full length trailer was released.

-Premiere

-On January 26, 2019, the series held a screening of the pilot episode during the 2019 Sundance Film Festival.
-Those in attendance included Daniel Radcliffe, Geraldine Viswanathan, Karan Soni, and Simon Rich.

-Delay of season 4

-The first episode of End Times was released on HBO Max in some countries on January 16, 2023.
-However, the episode did not air on TBS in the U.S. that week as previously scheduled, and was removed from HBO Max two days later, with the remainder of the season delayed indefinitely.
-According to a spokesperson for TBS, Miracle Workers was “one of the impacted series” in a January scheduling adjustment.
-The network said the scheduling shift would allow TBS to “better support the series later in the year.”

 Reception

 Critical response

 On Rotten Tomatoes, the first season has an approval rating of 74% based on reviews from 39 critics, with an average rating of 6.26/10.
 The website's critical consensus reads, "More charming than clever, Miracle Workers functions as a palatable showcase of Daniel Radcliffe and Steve Buscemi's quirky star power."
 On Metacritic it has a score of 61 out of 100 based on reviews from 19 critics.
 On Rotten Tomatoes, the second season has an approval rating of 78% based on reviews from 9 critics, with an average rating of 5.60/10.
+Also on Rotten Tomatoes, the fourth season has an approval rating of 100% based on reviews from 8 critics, with an average rating of 8.80/10.